rafasf/rafasf-page/content/posts/shorts-use-specific-git-configurations-per-directory.md

 series = []
 +++

 > Ah!
-I pushed some work code using my personal information!
+My commit has the wrong author name and email!!

-Using the same computer for collaborating in different projects will likely require slightly different configurations for some of them.
-For version control systems (e.g. Git) the most common is the author information.
+Using the same computer for different projects that need different identities or settings can sometimes accidentally leak unwanted information, not reconise you in the system, etc.

+The good news is that Git makes it easy to manage configurations at a folder level, here you'll find a way to tailor the configuration to your need.

-The author information is the first thing to configure at the global level, which lives in `~/.config/git/config` (or `~/.gitconfig`).
+A typical setup has the author information configured at the global level, which lives in `~/.config/git/config` (or `~/.gitconfig`), for example:

 ```ini
 [user]